antonnell/oriBalanceLoader/README.md

 ### Chainparser Setup

-Run the [Chainparser](https://github.com/antonnell/oriChainstate) to generate the raw files
+Follow the instructions on the [Chainparser](https://github.com/antonnell/oriChainstate) to install and generate the raw files

 ## How to run